winston-init/catclock/README.md

 # catclock

-catclock is a application web that show the current hour, according with the time appear differents messages.
+catclock is a application web that show the current hour, according with the time appear differents messages with cats.
+App hava a button with a functionality of cats dancing.

 <img src="https://github.com/winston-init/catclock/blob/master/resources/screenshot/layout.png" width="30%">